-When my youngest daughter (now in her 30s) was about 8 months old, I developed very sore nipples.
+When my youngest daughter (now a fully grown adult) was about 8 months old, I developed very sore nipples.

 I was working as a midwife at the time, and I was completely perplexed and dismayed to be having sore nipples, for what I thought was no reason at all.

 I called the La Leche League to see if they had any ideas about causes or cure, and the first response on the other end of the phone was, “Have you been getting your rest?”